-- Begin events and meetings with a Welcome to Country or an Acknowledgement of Country as a standing agenda item. - Aboriginal and Torres Strait Islander flags displayed on school grounds. - Display plaques and signs to Acknowledge Country and Traditional Owners. - Established ongoing meaningful relationships with local Aboriginal Elder/s in the community. - Implementation of a Reconciliation Program and Action Plan. - Visual posters /Aboriginal artwork displayed on site for Aboriginal/cultural groups. - Annual Staff training: Protocols for Koori Education. - Annual staff training with The Victorian Aboriginal Community services Association Ltd (VACSAL).
+- Begin events and meetings with a Welcome to Country or an Acknowledgement of Country as a standing agenda item. - Aboriginal and Torres Strait Islander voices, perspectives and cultures are embedded in the curriculum. - A commitment to take action against racism - Education about how to be a good ally. - Aboriginal and Torres Strait Islander flags proudly displayed on school grounds. - Display plaques and signs to acknowledge Country and Traditional Owners. - Established ongoing meaningful relationships with local Aboriginal Elder/s in the Melton community. - Implementation of a Reconciliation Action Plan. - Annual staff training

-10.3 Valuing diversity
+11.1 Valuing diversity